Table of Contents[Hide][Show]

 - Baking soda.
 For its alkalinity.
 Our teeth and mouths are constantly under attack by acids thanks to the foods we eat.
-Neutralizing these acids with vegetables and water is essential to maintaining proper pH in the mouth to encourage the right bacteria as well as protect enamel from decay.
+Neutralizing these acids with vegetables and water is essential to maintaining proper pH in the mouth to encourage the right bacteria as well as protect the enamel from decay.
 Baking soda has a pH of 9 to 11 (alkaline), so it helps to neutralize acids while not being too abrasive to teeth.

 Leave it Out: Ingredients to Avoid

 - Anything acidic: I recommend grabbing pH strips from Amazon to test the acidity of any homemade toothpaste.
 Anything you make and use should ideally have a pH of 7 (neutral) or higher.
 Tooth enamel is built to resist acids, yes, but teeth are usually under constant acid attack–often in the form of constant snacking, the wrong foods, or even the right foods.
 Sipping on kombucha doesn’t give teeth a break from acid, preventing remineralization and making your teeth prone to decay.

 - Hydrogen peroxide.
 Yes, this is the same ingredient used in whitening products and it does work — just not in the form of toothpaste.
-In order for hydrogen peroxide to whiten teeth, it needs to be held up against the tooth for an extended period of time–ideally with a custom-made tray, but also possible using whitening strips.
+For hydrogen peroxide to whiten teeth, it needs to be held up against the tooth for an extended time–ideally with a custom-made tray, but also possible using whitening strips.
 You can’t just brush hydrogen peroxide on for a few minutes–it’s not long enough to have an effect.
 Hydrogen peroxide should be held up against only tooth enamel–ideally, it never comes into contact with gums, tongue, and soft tissues of the mouth, where it creates free radicals, which age us.

 - Essential oils.
 This one may be a surprise!
 Since essential oils have antibacterial properties, many of them ideally should not be in the mouth.
 We want to nourish and feed the delicate balance of bacteria in our mouths, not kill it off!
 Doing so can set the stage for poor oral health, bad breath, and other imbalances.
 Bacteria are important.
 There are exceptions to this rule, such as anise essential oil.